 It's a midsize company, the Australian office has roughly 30 employees.
 Yet, we also have offices worldwide in Singapore, Dubai, London, Jakarta and Tokyo.

 It's growing and we intend to keep growing in that fashion.
-It's important for our client's support to have localized teams that can manage their campaigns.
+It's important for our client's support to have localised teams that can manage their campaigns.

 Influencer marketing needs a very “on the ground” approach.
 You need to be talking with influencers, making sure the content is appropriate and that the strategy of a campaign is set up properly, taking into account the context.

-Having localized teams helps improve the campaign's flow and the client's experience.
+Having localised teams helps improve the campaign's flow and the client's experience.

 How do you match influencers and brands?